pennhanlee/tp/docs/DeveloperGuide.md

 ### Find feature

 #### Implementation

+*bookmark* allows users to find books by a specified field.

+This feature is facilitated mainly by `ModelManager`, `FindCommandParser` and `FindCommand`.

 The find mechanism is facilitated by `ModelManager`, specifically, the `ModelManager#updateFilteredBookList()` method.
 `ModelManager#updateFilteredBookList()` takes in a single parameter, a `predicate`, and applies the `predicate` on all elements of the observable book list.
-Elements that satisfy the `predicate` remain in the list, while elements that do not are removed and omitted from the user's view.
+Books that satisfy the `predicate` remain in the list, while elements that do not are removed and omitted from the user's view.
 Currently, the `find` command supports finding by name, genre and tag fields, and can also filter completed & non-completed books.